CiscoDevNet/Hypercheck-HyperV/ReadMe.txt

 This Hypercheck Tool is for ONLY for HyperV Hyperflex Cluster

-Supported HX Versions
+Supported HX Versions : 3.0, 3.5, 4.0

-:
-3.0,
-3.5.
-Supported HX Clusters
-: Hyperflex Standard Cluster, Hyperflex Edge Cluster (3N and 4N ROBO), Only supported on Hyperflex cluster on Hyper-V Server.
+Supported HX Clusters: Only supported on Hyperflex cluster on Hyper-V Nodes.

 When to use?

-* Before an Hyperflex upgrade
+* Before a Hyperflex upgrade
-.

 * Health Check before and after Maintenance Windows
-.

 * When working with TAC and/or Opening a TAC case
-.

 * Recommended that you provide the output from the tool while opening a TAC case.